Alabama fire chief confirms deaths as fire destroys 35 boats

 It’s been a challenge for rescuers to reach the victims, Harnen said: “The damage from the dock has fallen on top of the boats, and some of the boats have drifted off,” he said.
 The aluminum roof and wood structure was destroyed, as were about three dozen boats.
 Crews also were using booms in an attempt to contain fuel in the water, he said.

-Speaking with the AP shortly after dawn, Durham said there were rescue boats on the water.
 “Everybody is just hoping to find the ones they knew on that dock.
 There were families there.
-It’s devastating,” she said.
+It’s devastating,” Durham said.

-The park on the Tennessee River includes a boat ramp, a dock and a restaurant, and offers boat rentals, according to Jackson County’s government website.